-The carriage is now returned to Greys funeral Home and in its official housing built by Johnny Madden Clonmore to the specific design of Builder Joe Bourke.
-Lua Fitzpatrick first spotted the carriage at an auction and informed Eamonn of its availability over a Year ago.
-Since its purchase it has undergone extensive and painstaking restoration, to every exact detail, a huge project, however where theres a Will theres a way and the Carriage is now restored to its original glory, and thanks to Janes good painting, perfected finished.
+The carriage is now returned to Grey’s funeral Home and in its official housing built by Johnny Madden Clonmore to the specific design of Builder Joe Bourke.
+Lua Fitzpatrick first spotted the carriage at an auction and informed Me of its availability over a few Years ago.
+Since its purchase it has undergone extensive and painstaking restoration, to every exact detail, a huge project, however where there’s a Will there’s a way and the Carriage is now restored to its original glory, and thanks to Jane’s good painting, perfected finished.

 The carriage was officially blessed by Reverend Cole Baker and Monsignor Dooley, and then paraded up Patrick Street lead by Templemore Pipe band under Pipe Major Mr. Joe Barry, The Horses were provided By Michael and Eileen Costigan Clonakenny.